HomeGuidesAPI ReferenceRelease notes

 QUEUE_ARN=$(aws sqs get-queue-attributes --queue-url $QUEUE_URL --attribute-names QueueArn --output text --query 'Attributes.QueueArn')

-This policy allows the S3 bucket to send messages to the SQS queue (triggered by events such as file uploads) and ensures that only your bucket can send these notifications to this particular queue.
+1. Create SQS Queue access Policy: This policy allows your S3 bucket to send messages to the SQS queue when events (like file uploads) occur.
+It also ensures that only your bucket can send these notifications to this specific queue.

 cat <<EOF > /tmp/${QUEUE_NAME}-policy.json